 For fashion mavens, Cirencester has a great mix of national and independent brands – from Joules, Seasalt and Phase Eight, to boutiques such as Encore, Sue Parkinson, French Grey and Law and Company.
 For foodies, the weekly Charter Market has been setting up stall for so long it got a mention in the Domesday book – it’s a local institution – from fresh fish to artisan deli stalls, plants and fantastic cheeses.
 The Corn Hall antiques market is not to be missed either for interiors magpies.

-Cirencester's range of eateries will satisfy the keenest sybarite – from good pub grub at a range of gastro pubs (The Wagon and Horses is a popular choice), to the usual suspects of Cote Brasserie and Pizza Express for family fodder.
+Cirencester's range of eateries will satisfy the keenest sybarite – from good pub grub at a range of gastro pubs and superb choices at The Fleece Inn and The King’s Head Hotel, to the usual suspects of Cote Brasserie and Pizza Express for family fodder.
 The Roof terrace bar at the King’s Head Hotel is worth a mention – perfect for sundowners in sunnier months.

 If you're house-hunting in Cirencester, why not tie in your visit with a stay at one of the nearby luxe boutique hotels?
 The trio of Calcot Manor, Cowley Manor and Barnsley House are all gorgeous country piles with stress-busting spas and noteworthy restaurants.